-A level Paper 1 Factors affecting participation in physical activity and sport (35%) Section A: Applied anatomy and physiology - Cardiovascular, Respiratory, Neuromuscular and Muskoskeletal Systems Section B: Skill acquisition - Stages and theories of learning Section C: Sport and society - Pre and Post Industrial Sport, Social impacts on participation Paper 2 Factors affecting optimal performance in physical activity and sport (35%) Section A: Exercise physiology and biomechanics - Energy Systems, Injury prevention and rehabilitation, diet/nutrition, training, forces, momentum, motion, resistance, fluid mechanics Section B: Sport psychology - confidence, leadership, cognitive stress, personality, aggression and arousal Section C: Sport and society and technology in sport - Ethics, drugs, sport and the law, commercialisation, technology and media Practical
+A level Paper 1 Factors affecting participation Factors affecting participation in physical activity and sport (35%) Section A: Applied anatomy and physiology - Cardiovascular, Respiratory, Neuromuscular and Muskoskeletal Systems Section B: Skill acquisition - Stages and theories of learning Section C: Sport and society - Pre and Post Industrial Sport, Social impacts on participation Paper 2 Factors affecting optimal performance in physical activity and sport (35%) Section A: Exercise physiology and biomechanics - Energy Systems, Injury prevention and rehabilitation, diet/nutrition, training, forces, momentum, motion, resistance, fluid mechanics Section B: Sport psychology - confidence, leadership, cognitive stress, personality, aggression and arousal Section C: Sport and society and technology in sport - Ethics, drugs, sport and the law, commercialisation, technology and media Practical Non-examined Assessment (30%) - Practical Students will participate in a range of sports in lessons that will support their practical grades as well as developing their theoretical understanding.
+Students will select one sport, dance or coaching role in which to be assessed in for their final moderation (30%).
+A written coursework analysing students strength and weaknesses in this activity will also be submitted.